tower-rs/tower/guides/building-a-middleware-from-scratch.md

 error: aborting due to previous error
 ```

 Unfortunately the error we get from Rust isn't very good.
-It tells us to add a
+It tells us to add an
 `F: Future` bound even though we've already done that with `where F:
 Future<Output = Result<Response, E>>`.